 Chinese Medical Theory.

 Treatment for POC should be daily.
-It is nearly impossible for POC to not experience a “micro trauma/ micro aggression” every day.
+It is nearly impossible for POC to not experience a “microtrauma/ microaggression” every day.
 Or in other words a new racist experience.
-Whether its directly from another human being or through media POC are hurt repeatedly from SWR usually several times a day.
+Whether it is directly from another human being or through media POC are hurt repeatedly from SWR usually several times a day.
 There is no one way to treat this level of trauma.
 Especially because this type of global trauma will present differently for each individual.

-Because of the pervasiveness of the problem any approach to help reduce the alliostatic load that also does not reinjure is useful.
+Because of the pervasiveness of this problem, any approach to help reduce the allostatic load that also does not reinjure is useful.
 Acupuncture counseling, exercise, hypnotherapy, reiki, sound therapy, meditation, craniosacral, any type of massage, or anything that helps to alleviate stress is absolutely appropriate.

 The fact that there is a difference in how weathering on the telomeres of POC it would be a useful biomedical marker to measure the outcomes of treatment.
 (Race/Ethnicity, Poverty, Urban Stressors and Telomere Length in a Detroit Community-Based Sample) Anything the leads to the reduction of any of the 15 leading causes of death or an improvement in the uterine health in women of color (WOC) would be way to effectively judge the usefulness of treatment.
 For example, a sustainable drop in rates of hypertension, diabetes, strokes or heart disease without the use of western pharmaceuticals.
 Fewer birth complications, maternal and infant morbidity, increased birth weights, lower incidences of dysmenorrhea due to fibroids or endometriosis would be other effective markers.
 As we are only truly turning to look at the horrors of the effect of SWR on POC these are generalities at best.